groupe-sii/devoxx-2015-game-back/README.md

 ~/git/devoxx-2015-game-back/survival-game> mvn spring-boot:run
 ```

+### Get the client

+To see the game running, you need to download the [web client game](https://github.com/groupe-sii/devoxx-2015-game-front).

 ### Hot reload

 When you create your own extensions by following [this guide](https://github.com/groupe-sii/devoxx-2015-game-back-ext/blob/master/README.md#devoxx-2015-game-back-ext), the server doesn't need to be restarted.
 It will automatically detect changes and reload your extensions.